-Born and raised in Indiana, Renée met her husband, Tim, while earning her B.S. in Elementary Education from the University of Tennessee.
-The Reeds have been married over thirty years, have three grown children and have resided in Little Rock for twenty-five years.
-Renée is the kindergarten teacher for 2015-16.
-She returns after teaching lower elementary grades the last three years at Pinnacle Classical Academy.
-She taught second grade in Knoxville, TN and also home-schooled her children before coming to PCA.
+Kindergarten TeacherBorn and raised in Indiana, Renée met her husband, Tim, while earning her B.S. in Elementary Education from the University of Tennessee.
+The Reeds have been married over 38 years, have resided in Little Rock for 32 years, and have three children and three grandchildren.
+She taught second grade in Knoxville, TN, and also homeschooled her own children before coming to PCA.
 God has given Renée a heart for children, and she enjoys the distinctly Christian and classical curriculum at Pinnacle Classical Academy.

-1st-2nd Grade and Upper School Art Teacher
+1st Grade and Art Teacher

 Mary Jean Tures began her teaching career as an art teacher in the public school system in her home town of Coal City, Illinois.
 In 1979, she married her husband Dave and moved one hundred miles north to his home town of Rockford where she continued to teach art.
-After eleven years, she and Dave decided to home school.
+After eleven years, she and Dave decided to homeschool.
 For the next twenty-five years they taught their seven children pre-k through high school.
 It was a joy for her to be able to teach them, especially during the foundational years, and she is now excited to teach students at that foundational stage for PCA.

-Carrie Knecht is originally from Memphis where she met and married her husband Ken.
-They have three mostly wonderful children – Will (17), Emma (14), and Drew (11).
-They have been married for 19 years and have lived in Little Rock the last 7.
+3rd-4th Grade TeacherCarrie Knecht is originally from Memphis, where she met and married her husband Ken.
+They have been married for 24 years and have lived in Little Rock the last 12.
+They have three children – Will, Emma, and Drew, ages 22, 19, and 16, respectively.
 Carrie earned her B.S, and M.S. degrees in special education from the University of Memphis.
 She taught for 4 years in the inner city of Memphis and one year in the suburbs of Allentown, PA.
 For the next several years she enjoyed her time at home with her children.
 During her years at home, she worked as a developmental therapist for Tennessee Early Intervention System providing specialized teaching to children with special needs ages birth to three years old as well as teaching part-time at Special Kids and Families.
-She has also worked part-time as a private tutor for several years at Little Rock Christian Academy where her children attend school.
-Carrie works part-time as a teaching assistant at PCA, and thanks God every day for a job that is flexible and allows her to do the two things she loves the most: teaching children and being a wife and mom.
-Carrie feels that the students and faculty at PCA are like an extension of her own family, and it is a joy for her to come to work everyday.
+She has also worked part-time as a private tutor for several years at Little Rock Christian Academy where her youngest attends school.
+Mrs. Knecht has been at PCA for six years and feels blessed every day to be a part of such a wonderful community.